Stewartsl17/School_District_Analysis/README.md

 ## Summary

-Based of the removal of Thomas High School's ninth grade math and reading scores, there are changes to the overall analysis of the school district:
+Based on the removal of Thomas High School's ninth grade math and reading scores, there are changes to the overall analysis of the school district:

 1. We had to recalculate the summaries for the district overall as well as the school.
 On the district level, there was minimal changes to the data (about 1%).
 However, when recalculating the school percentages, there were huge changes to the passing percentages (between 26 and 27%).
 2. We had to recalculate the scores by school spending, which shifted the passing percentages between 6 and 7%.
 3. We had to recalculate the scores by school size, which shifted the passing percentages between 6 and 7%.
 4. We had to recalculate the scores by school type, which shifted the passing percentages of charter school between 3 and 4%.
-5. When looking at the scores by class grade, we can see that there are removed values (replaced NaN) for the ninth grade math and reading scores.
+5. When looking at the scores by class grade, we can see that there are removed values (replaced NaN) for the ninth-grade math and reading scores.